Jorge Lendeborg Jr.

-Jorge David Lendeborg Jr. (born January 21, 1996) is an American actor.
+Jorge Daniel Lendeborg Jr. (born January 21, 1996) is an American actor.
+He is best known for his role as Jason Ionello in the Marvel Cinematic Universe, appearing in Spider-Man: Homecoming (2017) and Spider-Man: Far From Home (2019).
+He has also had roles in films Love, Simon and Bumblebee (both 2018).

 Early life

 Lendeborg was born in Santo Domingo in the Dominican Republic, and moved to Miami, Florida at around age four.

 Career

-He made his theatrical acting debut in the 2016 film, The Land.
+Lendeborg made his theatrical acting debut in the 2016 film, The Land.
 Since then, he has appeared in the Marvel Cinematic Universe superhero films Spider-Man: Homecoming (2017) and Spider-Man: Far From Home (2019), the romantic comedy Love, Simon (2018), and the Transformers spin off Bumblebee (2018), in which he starred as Memo opposite Hailee Steinfeld.
 Lendeborg also appeared in the James Cameron-produced Robert Rodriguez movie Alita: Battle Angel.
 He featured as a recurring character, Jah Son, in Hulu's Wu-Tang: An American Saga (2019).

+In February 2026, Lendeborg was cast to replace Danny Ramirez as Manny in the third season of the HBO series The Last of Us.